Ananya-Bijja/capagent/README.md

 ## Introduction

 This is the repo for CapAgent, an agent system with a variety of tools specifically designed to control the image captioning process.
-As shown in the following figure, like a general agent, CapAgent’s workflow includes three main steps: planning, tool usage, and observation.
-When the user inputs an image and a caption query, the CapAgent will generate a series of thoughts and corresponding actions to tackle the user request.
+Users often give simple instructions like 'please describe the image,' but they expect detailed, meaningful outputs.
+The challenges lie in transforming these vague inputs into professional instructions and generating descriptions that align precisely with user needs.
+CapAgent addresses this by refining user inputs automatically and leveraging tools to ensure captions meet expectations effectively.
 The technical report for CapAgent will be released soon.
 <div align="center">
 <img src="assets/readme/intro.png">
 </div>

 ## Methodology
-Our CapAgent is build based on ReAct prompt engineering, it can generate a series of thoughts and corresponding actions to tackle the complex caption request.
+As shown in the following figure, like a general agent, CapAgent’s workflow includes three main steps: planning, tool usage, and observation.
+When the user inputs an image and a caption query, the CapAgent will generate a series of thoughts and corresponding actions to tackle the user request.
 <div align="center">
 <img src="assets/readme/method.png"/>
 </div>